 Heavy social media usage can often be symptomatic of other underlying problems such as stress, anxiety, depression, or loneliness; it can also exacerbate these problems.
 Do you use your smartphone as a “security blanket” to relieve feelings of anxiety, loneliness, or awkwardness in social situations?
 By doing so, you succeed only in cutting yourself off further from the people around you.
 Staring at your phone will deny you the face-to-face interactions that can help to meaningfully connect you to others, alleviate anxiety, and boost your mood.
 In other words, the remedy you’re choosing for your anxiety (engaging with your smartphone), is actually making your anxiety worse.

 Therapy is a great way to help you combat social media addiction and manage emotional triggers.
 Through Cognitive Behavioral Therapy, we help our patients learn what distortions or negative core beliefs are driving them to seek constant connectivity.
 We also dive in to see why we need approval from social media platforms.
 Together we will work on ways to combat automatic responses that continue our dependence on social media.
 Sometimes we have been out of the real world for so long, we no longer trust our communication skills.
 Your therapist will help you rebuild effective ways of communicating with others.
 And help you feel more assertive and engaged in face to face relationships.

 Call Us For Support

 Do you have trouble completing tasks?
 Or have a constant fear of missing out?
 Do you even try to hide or lie about the amount of time you spend on social media?
 Then give us a call today.
-We have several therapists who specialize in addiction and OCD, and can help you learn how to break your habit and regain your life.
-To find out more about our approach why not view a short video from one of our addiction therapist describing the process she uses.
+We have several therapists who specialize in addiction and OCD and can help you learn how to break your habit and regain your life.
+To find out more about our approach why not view a short video from one of our addiction therapists describing the process she uses.